TeamDynamix

 TeamDynamix is a SaaS company that provides no-code IT Service Management (ITSM), IT Asset Management, Software Asset Management, Project Portfolio Management (PPM), Conversational AI virtual support agents, and Integration Platform as a Service (iPaaS) software.
 TeamDynamix's headquarters is located in Columbus, Ohio.

 History

 TeamDynamix was founded in 2001 in Columbus, Ohio.
-In 2025, the company aquired Sassafras, an IT and Software Asset Management company.
+In 2025, the company acquired Sassafras, an IT and Software Asset Management company.